kinnison/linkdoku/components/ts-cs-header.md

 # Personal data and use of cookies and local storage on Linkdoku

-Whether you log into Linkdoku or not, the website will store which tutorials you've viewed and which of these terms and conditions you have agreed to.
-While popup messages are being displayed these are also stored in your browser.
+By using the Linkdoku website whether you log in or not, the website will store _in your browser_ which of the tutorials you have viewed and which version of these terms and conditions you have agreed to.
+During the time that popup messages are being displayed, these are also stored in your browser.
+None of this is ever sent to a server.

-Finally, if you choose to log in to Linkdoku then a cookie will be stored in your browser which is encrypted and contains information from the identity provider you chose to use to log in with.
+However, if you choose to log in to Linkdoku then a cookie will be stored in your browser which is encrypted and contains information from the identity provider you chose to use to log in with.
 A role will be created on the Linkdoku site which is initialised with the name that provider supplied to us, but which you can override at will.
+This cookie is sent back to the server and used there to check access rights and log posting activity.

 If you have any concerns about Linkdoku's storage of personally identifying data, please contact us at the enforcement address listed in the